teal-finance/incorruptible/README.md

 ## 🗽 Copyright and license

-Copyright (c) 2022 Teal.Finance contributors
+Copyright (c) 2022 Teal.Finance/incorruptible contributors

 Teal.Finance/incorruptible is free software, and can be redistributed and/or modified under the terms of the MIT License.